 Oversight lag – What is the regulatory oversight in these countries to ensure that private data from social media is not misused to influence the perceptions of the voting public?
 And if some breach does occur, how soon can it be caught?
 While the Information Technology authorities in these countries may show a hard face right now to appease citizens, the truth is the alleged data breach from Facebook occurred way back in 2014, i.e. four years ago.
 Facebook says it became aware of the breach in 2015.
 But the issue took another three years to become public?
 The extent of data lying ransom on social media networks is often unfathomable to the authorities, let alone the users.
 Else how do breaches occur in the first place and remain undetected for so long?
 And if it took technologically-advanced countries like USA and UK as many as four years to make this controversy public, imagine how the lag may play out in nations that have historically often seen more corruption-ridden electioneering?

-Social media is moving only Facebook – While Facebook may have suspended Cambridge Analytica after the data controversy erupted, social media today spans several mediums, not just the Facebook app.
+Social media beyond Facebook – While Facebook may have suspended Cambridge Analytica after the data controversy erupted, social media today spans several mediums, not just the Facebook app.
 In India, Whatsapp has a similar penetration to Facebook.
 Even Instagram, Twitter and Linkedin are not too far behind either in terms of their penetration vs. Facebook.
 In Pakistan, while the gap between Facebook and the next two popular platforms is still substantial, they are picking up in popularity.
 At the same time, local social media networks do not really feature in the South Asian countries, unlike Russia where Odnoklassniki and VKontakte dominate or China where WeZone, Weibo and QChat dominate.
 The dominance of global social media networks in the South Asian countries housing most of their citizens’ data possibly makes cross-border data compromising instances more susceptible.

 Procuring data is as easy as 1-2-3: In the Facebook-Cambridge controversy, the data was collected by an app built by Aleksandr Kogan, a psychology professor at Cambridge.
 Kogan’s Global Science Research in collaboration with Cambridge Analytica paid users to take a personality test for academic use.
 This app also collected the information of the users’ friends.
 A huge pool was built easily and targeted voters with personalized political advertisements.
 In South Asian countries where an over-supply of software makers abound, putting together such apps is child’s play.
 Also, while the parties maintain that they obtained data in accordance with the UK Data Protection Act, the truth is that not many users actually realize the extent of private information being made public when they play on such apps on social media, the result being that their entire feed is manufactured.